-What's on - London Shows & West End Productions
+London Shows & West End Theatre Productions

 Check out the latest West End shows and see what’s on in London theatre with our handy theatre listings guide!
 See which London shows are brand new or coming to a close, and view theatre productions by month or day of the week by browsing our theatre calendar.
 If it’s happening in the theatre scene, we can tell you what’s on.
 Can't decide?
 Our top 10 London shows and musicals guide has the perfect performance for an unforgettable experience.